wildltr/ptranking/README.md

 ![ptl2r](./img/wechat.png)

 # Acknowledgements
+Some parts of the code builds upon some other open-source projects, we would like to express our grateful thanks here.

 # Call for Contribution and/or Collaboration
 Anyone who are interested in the following kinds of contributions and/or collaborations are warmly welcomed.